Elementary coordinatization of finitely generated nilpotent groups: Preliminaries, our approach and the main results

-The associated series $(R^u)$ and $(R^l)$ possess a considerable shortage.
-The ring $P_R$ acts exactly on all the quotients of the upper series except the lowest gap $R^u_c=Z(G)> 1$, and on all the quotients of the lower series except on the quotient of the upper gap $G> G' =R^l_2$.
+The argument above shows that the ring $P_R$ acts on all the quotients of the upper series except, possibly, the one corresponding to the lowest gap $R^u_c=Z(G)> 1$.
+It also acts on all the quotients of the lower series except possibly on the quotient of the upper gap $G> G' =R^l_2$.

-In Section~\ref{coord:sec} we shall introduce refinements $(U(R))$ and $(U(L))$ of $(R^l)$ and $(R^u)$, respectively, that minimize this shortage.
-We shall also construct a ring $A_R(G)$ that acts simultaneously on all the gaps of the two new series except possibly, the one gap, which we call the \emph{special gap}.
-In the case of $(U(R))$ the gap is $Z(G)> Z(G)\cap G'$ and in the case of $(L(R))$ the gap is $Z(G)\cdot G'/G'$.
-Obviously the gaps, in case that they exist, are isomorphic.
+In Section~\ref{coord:sec} we shall introduce refinements $(U(R))$ and $(U(L))$ of $(R^l)$ and $(R^u)$, respectively, that minimize this issue.
+We shall also construct a definable subring $A_R$ of $P_R$ that acts simultaneously on all quotients of the consecutive terms of the two new series except possibly for the quotient associated to one gap in each case.
+In the case of $(U(R))$ the gap is $Z(G)> Z(G)\cap G'$ and in the case of $(L(R))$ the gap is $Z(G)\cdot G'>G'$.
+Notice that if $Z(G)\leq G'$ the gaps are trivial.
+If they exist they give isomorphic quotients.
+So we refer to both gaps as the \emph{special gap}.

 The importance of all these constructions for studying the elementary theory of $G$ is reflected in the following proposition.